claus-e-andersen/clanElectrons/README.md

 # Compute MSP with exact Sternheimer density correction:
 xx <- electronic.MSP.Bethe(MeV, dat, delta = dat$exact.delta)

 # Collect the data in a dataframe.
-This will be one row in the table shown below:
+The following will produce the 800 keV row for the table shown below:
 df1 <- data.frame(
 MeV = MeV,
 I.eV = dat$I,